connext/IRCs/2-onchain-interactions.md

 );
 ```

-#### `ForceMove` -> `ChallengeRegistered`
+#### `NitroAdjudicator` emits `ChallengeRegistered`

-- This event is emitted at the end of the `foceMove` function in `ForceMove.sol`.
+- This event is emitted at the end of the `foceMove` function in `NitroAdjudicator.sol`.
 It provides all of the information needed for a channel participant to construct a new state when responding to a challenge.
 This event is emitted both on challenge creation, and challenge response if the participant is trying to play out the channel states onchain rather than resume offchain operations.

 ```typescript